AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>

-Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve, which was a one-way valve that allowed the water to flow in only one direction. **[I know what the check valve is, but the reader may not.
-Please define terms you use so it is clear to your audience.]** **[Addressed]** These forces dictated whether water entering the drive pipe exited at the bottom as waste or if it was driven through the effluent pipe.
+Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve, which is a one-way valve that allowed the water to flow in only one direction.
+These forces dictated whether water entering the drive pipe exited at the bottom as waste or if it was driven through the effluent pipe.
 Once these forces were calculated, they could be used to design a toggle mechanism to open and close the check valve at optimal times that will maximize the efficiency of the pump.
 The current mechanism used for such movement was a spring.
 Thus, by finding a spring with an ideal spring constant, a more efficient ram pump could be designed.

 The main concern regarding the ACVRP was prolonging the time that the plate was closed to allow a higher volume of water to travel up through the effluent valve.
 The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that controlled the opening and closing of the plate.
 The energy efficiency of the ram pump was tested with a pulley system designed to calculate the minimum spring constant for the spring inside the pump.
 The current team was continuing the data collection of the force of water on the plate using a modified version of the pulley system from Fall 2018 to find the most efficient spring constant.
 In the past, the spring force had either been too large that it overcame the downward force from the water in the driving pipe too quickly, or too weak that the plate closed up too quickly.
 Therefore, by obtaining the optimal spring constant, the time that the plate was closed can be maximized, meaning the more water could be pumped through the effluent line.
-Thus, an optimal cycle which pumped water through the effluent for a maximum amount of time consistently could be obtained. **[This is repetitive.
-You said the exact same thing in the first sentence.
-Could you explain more why the spring force matters in extending the time the plate is closed instead?]** **[Addressed]**
+Thus, an optimal cycle which pumped water through the effluent for a maximum amount of time consistently could be obtained.

 ### Lab Setup

 A lab apparatus was constructed to simulate conditions in an AguaClara plant (Figure 4).
 The electric sump pump, highlighted in red in Figure 4, provides a continuous source of water for the head tank.
-It also provides a constant water level because the water that is going through the overflow funnel is pumped up again by the electric pump. **[Please make it obvious to the reader that you are referring to Figure 4 (i.e. "The electric sump pump, in red in Figure 4...")]** The drive pipe **[Did you mean the drive pipe?
-If so, please don't change naming conventions without explaining what is being referred to.]** is where water with elevation head enters the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
-A pressure sensor located at the top of the sealed air chamber indicates the water pressure that exits the valve, which indicates **[Consider changing to "which indicate" rather than "which will indicate".]** the efficiency of the ram pump.
+It also provides a constant water level because the water that is going through the overflow funnel is pumped up again by the electric pump.
+The drive pipe is where water with elevation head enters the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
+A pressure sensor located at the top of the sealed air chamber indicates the water pressure that exits the valve, which indicates the efficiency of the ram pump.
 This pressure can then be converted to an elevation head to see how high the effluent can be pumped to.
 Water that exits the ram pump as "waste" is the treated water that flow into the tank which contains the ramp pump.
 And Finally, it would be returned to the distribution tank (the tank which contains the electric pump).

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Spring%202018/Pictures/Ram%20pump%20setup.jpeg" height=400>